aliOzanDemirel/playground-examples/hexagonal-app-load-testing/README.md

 any domain logic in the module, it is an example of how this concern can be isolated from application/framework binding code.

 Modules prefixed with `app-` are applications that use common `business-logic`, all these _apps_ have same API (HTTP carrying JSON bodies) contract and validation rules, they are only built by using different web frameworks around same common logic module.
+There are probably countless other frameworks to try (like http4k, lagom, spark, ninja, blade etc.) than the ones in this project, these are merely selected out of curiosity.

 - GET /io endpoint, to simulate IO bound task
     - non-mandatory query parameter `duration`, defaults to `1000` if not provided